 Dynamic State and local government revenue reflect tax receipts stemming from the increase in total economic activity.
-Monetary values were quantified on a constant (2014) basis, which eliminates inflationary effects and allows comparison across various time periods.
+Monetary values were quantified on a constant (2015) basis, which eliminates inflationary effects and allows comparison across various time periods.
 See the Appendices to this report for additional information regarding the methods and assumptions used in this analysis.

-Cancer Costs the Texas Economy \$161.7 Billion per Year
+Cancer Costs the Texas Economy \$156.8 Billion per Year

-The Perryman Group's analysis indicates a total cost to the Texas economy of some \$161.7 billion in reduced annual spending, \$79.8 billion in output losses per annum, and 785,865 lost jobs from cancer treatment, morbidity, and mortality and the associated spillover effects.
+The Perryman Group's analysis indicates a total cost to the Texas economy of almost \$156.8 billion in reduced annual spending, \$77.3 billion in output losses per annum, and 818,300 lost jobs from cancer treatment, morbidity, and mortality and the associated spillover effects.

-- These amounts are up substantially from last year's estimated total cost of \$150.9 billion in spending, \$74.4 billion in output, and 747,850 jobs.
-These totals represent approximately 5% of the total Texas economy (4.6% of output, 5.1% of income, and 4.9% of employment). - The yearly loss in State fiscal revenues is some \$6.1 billion (up from \$5.7 billion last year), while losses to local governments include about \$2.5 billion per annum. - Losses are spread across all regions of Texas, and are concentrated in the state's most populous areas.
+- These amounts are down (with the exception of jobs) from last year's estimated total cost of \$161.7 billion in spending, \$79.7 billion in output, and 785,865 jobs.
+These totals represent approximately 5% of the total Texas economy (4.5% of output, 4.7% of income, and 5.0% of employment). - The yearly loss in State fiscal revenues is some \$5.9 billion (down from \$6.1 billion last year), while losses to local governments include about \$2.5 billion per annum. - Losses are spread across all regions of Texas, and are concentrated in the state's most populous areas.

-COST OF CANCER BY COUNCIL OF GOVERNMENTS REGION:
+COST OF CANCER BY COUNCIL OF GOVERNMENTS REGION